hlacontainers/lrc/BUILDME.md

 Change into the directory `${WORKDIR}/lrc/docker`.

 Check and if needed adapt the environment variable settings in the file `.env`.
-Make sure that the RTI version number matches.
-For example, for VTMaK the RTI version should be e.g. `4.5` or `4.5f`.
+For Pitch or VTMaK make sure that the RTI version number matches with the Pitch CRC or VTMaK RTI.

 Next, build the LRC container images with: